 - emails.

-Australian law does not provide a list of approved ‘signature technology’ for use in electronic transactions.
-This means that you have some flexibility when determining the most appropriate method of signing your contract.
+Australian law does not provide an approved list of ‘signature technology’ for electronic transactions.
+Therefore, this offers you flexibility when determining the most appropriate method of signing your contract.

 - using a link that enables you to enter your name and click to sign;